-Edward "Ted" Miguel is a professor of economics and director of the Center of Evaluation for Global Action at UC Berkeley.
+At Berkeley, Edward "Ted" Miguel is Oxfam Professor in Environmental and Resource Economics and faculty director of the Center of Evaluation for Global Action.
 His expertise is global economic development, with a focus on Africa.

 Miguel’s main research focus is African economic development, including the economic causes and consequences of violence; the impact of ethnic divisions on local collective action; and interactions between health, education, and productivity for the poor.
 He has conducted field work in Kenya, Sierra Leone, Tanzania and India.

 Miguel is a faculty research associate of the National Bureau of Economic Research and has served as associate editor of the Quarterly Journal of Economics and Journal of Development Economics.